passbolt/passbolt_docker/README.md

              mysql
 ```

-Once mysql container is running we should extract its ip address we assume 172.17.0.2 for this example
+Once mysql container is running we should extract its ip address.
+Let's assume 172.17.0.2 for this example

 `$ docker run -e db_host=172.17.0.2 passbolt:local`